jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In short, Industrial Age companies live to compete.

-Digital devices enable a new philosophy, one that fosters not competition, but collaboration.
+Digital devices enable a new philosophy, one that fosters not a competition, but collaboration.
 Using computers and the internet for cooperation is our future.
 Working online saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

-In contrast to the Industrial Age's race to survive, the Internet Age has a race to contribute.
+In contrast to the Industrial Age's race to survive, the Internet Age has a competition to contribute.

 Because, as discussed already, digital property never expires.
 If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from his videos.
 With modern technology racing to remake encyclopedias, lectures, or apps makes no sense.
 Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.